 In 1998 Ricky and Edie founded one of the premier 5K road races, The China Grove 5K Challenge.
 The Smith’s decided to raise the bar in the size of trophies given in 5K runs, giving out 6-foot trophies to overall winners along with substantial cash.
 This attracted world class runners to their hometown event.
 Edie, Ricky’s wife, an elite runner herself, explained, “I wanted to give back to my passion of running and this race was a good mix with the martial arts community.”
 The First Annual China Grove 5K Challenge hosted over 540 runners the first year and remains a huge success to this day.
 The race is now hosted by the local YMCA and proceeds go to underprivileged kids to attend camp.

 In 2003 Ricky and his wife decided to give back to the martial arts community by honoring some of the great legends of sport karate.
-They promoted Living Legends of Sport Karate VII, held in Charlotte, North Carolina, honoring the world’s greatest fighters of all-time, including Jeff Smith, Jerry Piddington, Don “The Dragon” Wilson, Bob Wall, Joe Lewis, and Howard Jackson.
+They promoted Living Legends of Sport Karate VII, under the tutelage of Professor Gary Lee, held in Charlotte, North Carolina, honoring the world’s greatest fighters of all-time, including Jeff Smith, Jerry Piddington, Don “The Dragon” Wilson, Bob Wall, Joe Lewis, and Howard Jackson.
 In the same event, Ricky and Randy’s father, Gene, was honored with the Living Legends Pioneer Award.

 In 2004-2014 Ricky and his wife, Edie, founded and promoted The Bushido Warrior Sparring Tournament with special guest, such as Bob Wall (Enter the Dragon) and Howard Jackson.
 The event raised over $100,000 for Godstock, a local organization that helps families with critically ill children.